kennyromanov/open-spqd/README.md

 # Open Spqd

-**Spqd** is an open sound analysis algorithm to creating an advanced voice assistants, call robots, IVR, and many-many other cool stuff.
-It's like you're having a conversation with your friend—a real person without having a messy Q/A interface and a robot-like talking.
+**Spqd** is an open-source audio analysis algorithm for creating advanced voice assistants, call robots, IVR, real-world agents and many, many other cool stuff.
+It's like talking to your real—life friend without having a messy Q/A interface and robotic speech.

-To use a Spqd you need:
+To use Spqd you need:

-1. **macOS 12** or later (the support of other machines come later)
+1. **macOS 10.7**, **Linux PulseAudio 1.0** or later (the support of other machines come later)
-2. **Python 3.11** or later
+2. **Python 3.10** or later
-3. **ffmpeg 6.1.1** or later
+3. **ffmpeg 2.2** or later
-4. An **OpenAI** account or a program that will handle the dialogue flow
+4. An **OpenAI** account or a script that will handle [the Assistant](cls/Assistant.py)

-To set up a Spqd you have to:
+To set up Spqd you have to:

 1. Clone this repository into a desired folder:
 `$ cd /path/to/your/folder`